jochenw/wxisclient/README.md

 # wxisclient

-Client, and Tool Library for working with the webMethods IntegrationServer
+This is a client, and tool Library for working with the webMethods IntegrationServer.